This super spooky 'Severed Finger' Pasta makes a fun Halloween dinner for kids or adults.

 To cook the pasta

-- Bring a large pan of water to a boil, add 1 tbsp of salt and cook the pasta for 1 minute less than the packet suggests.
+- Bring a large pan of water to a boil, add 1 tablespoon of salt and cook the pasta for 1 minute less than the packet suggests.

 - Reserve a cup of the pasta cooking water and then drain the pasta.